-The Vice President for Public Relations reports to the President.
+The Vice President of Communications reports to the President.
+[Approved by the Board of Trustees, May 2019]

 2.3.6 Vice President for Student Affairs and Dean of Students

 The Vice President for Student Affairs and Dean of Students has administrative responsibility for resident life and student housing, student health services and counseling, athletics and fitness, student government, student activities, campus safety and security, fraternities and sororities, community service programs, and summer conference housing.
 Reporting and responsible to the Vice President for Student Affairs and Dean of Students are the Assistant Dean and Director of Greek Affairs, Area Coordinators, and the Director of Residence Life and Housing, Athletics, Safety and Security, Counseling and the Health Center, and Director of Seegers Union.